 Call 585-760-1300 or click below to schedule a tour.
 We have a neighborhood ready to welcome your loved one today!

-Clinical outcomes show just how much elders benefit from this new concept in care
+Click on the infographic below to see clinical outcomes that show just how much elders benefit from this new concept in care.

 In-home service delivery is no longer the only available option to support seniors who desire skilled care with all the comforts of home.
 St. John’s has created small homes within its 150 Highland skilled care setting that offer the features of at-home living with all the advantages afforded by higher levels of care.